Partially Observable Szilard Engines: Engine

 The memory's state $m=-1$ is assigned to the event that the particle is to the left of the divider, i.e. $x<0$, but with probability $q$ an error is made, and the memory state ends up in state $m=1$, hence $p(m=1|x < 0) = q$.
 Symmetrically, for the other side: $p(m=-1|x > 0) = q$.

-Whenever an error is made, the action taken in response will lead the gas to be compressed, rather than expanded, and this occurs with probability $q$.
+Whenever an error is made, the action taken in response will lead to the gas being compressed, rather than expanded, and this occurs with probability $q$.
 To avoid compression to zero volume, the residual volume $\gamma V$ is left.
-Work will be done on the gas with probability $q$, in the amount of $kT \ln[1/2 \gamma ]$.
-When there is no mistake, less work is extracted, compared to the error-free case: $kT \big(\ln[2] + \ln[1-\gamma] \big) \leq kT \ln[2]$ joules.
+Work will be done on the gas with probability $q$, in the amount of $kT \ln(1/2 \gamma )$.
+Whenever no error is made, work is extracted in the amount of, $kT [\ln(2) + \ln(1-\gamma)]$ joules.
+The extractable work is reduced because of the residual volume ($\ln(1-\gamma)$ is negative).
 Altogether, we can write down the total average extracted work,

 and maximize over $\gamma$, to find $\gamma = q$.

 The maximal extractable work is thus proportional to the information the memory captures about which side of the container is empty.
 To see that, let the random variable $U$ have the two realizations $\{ -1, 1\}$, where $u=-1$ denotes that the right side is empty, while $u=1$ denotes that the left side is empty.
 Then $p(u) = 1/2$, $H[U]=\ln(2)$,